 In the past, many small businesses have focused on what they can afford or prioritized a singular aspect of cybersecurity like firewalls or bot protections.
 However, this can lead to problems since this approach to cybersecurity is very reactive.

-Instead, small businesses should focus on adopting an active cybersecurity approach.
+Instead, small businesses should focus on adopting a proactive cybersecurity approach.
 This helps protect against today’s varied and ever-changing cyber threat landscape.

 Otherwise, you could lose it all.
 60% of small businesses hit by cyber attacks go out of business within six months.
 Even if your company survives, the average cost of returning to business after one of these breaches now sits at almost $1 million.